Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 - Matches a local accountId32 multilocation to a signed origin.
 - Note the difference `OriginKind` filter: this is not an account controlled by another consensus system, but rather a Native dispatch.
 - **This structure fulfills one of our requirements**

----v

-### 📍 `origin-converter` via `xcm-builder`

-- `ParentAsSuperuser`: Converts the parent origin into the root origin.

-- `SignedAccountKey20AsNative`: Converts a local 20 byte account multilocation into a signed origin using the same 20 byte account.

-Notes:

-- `ParentAsSuperuser` can be used in common-good chains as they do not have a local root origin and instead allow the relay chain root origin to act as the root origin.

 ---